Information for Applicants From Foreign Institutions

 What advantages exist in partnering with a U.S. based institution?

 The NIH grant application and review process is complex.
-It is also highly competitive (e.g., see information about NCCIH's funding strategy, including the "success" rate for grant applications at: nccih.nih.gov/grants/strategy.
+It is also highly competitive (e.g., see information about NCCIH's funding strategy, including the "success" rate for grant applications at: nccih.nih.gov/grants/funding-strategy.
 The likelihood of success in this process is highly dependent on experience.
 For these reasons, many foreign investigators choose to work in a collaborative partnership with a U.S. investigator, who has a successful record of obtaining NIH funding and who can provide sound advice regarding the proposed research plan and grant application.

 How may a foreign institution identify a skilled U.S. based investigator who may be interested in partnering on a NCCIH/NIH grant application?